Azure-App-Service/DemoApp/README.md

    - Enter a value in the **Token description** text box.

-   - Select the following checkboxes (your selections should match the screenshot below):
+   - Select the following scopes (your selections should match the screenshot below):

      - repo -> repo:status, repo_deployment, public_repo

-     - admin:repo_hook -> read:repo_hook
+     - user -> read:user, user:emial, user:follow

+       > Note: the user scope itself must be selected.

        ![](Images/github-new-personal-access-token.png)